TSAOG Orthopaedics & Spine

 Edema Swelling

-Undergoing surgery on your ankle or while at times is imperative for healing, can be traumatic for the tissues that are being operated on.
-While surgical technology has advanced in recent years inflammation and swelling is a normal and healthy response post-surgery and is to be expected.
+Ankle surgery has made many technological advancements in recent years that have aided in the reduction of trauma to the tissue, however, inflammation and swelling will still be expected post-surgery.
 While this response is nothing to be worried about, it may be beneficial to mitigate the amount of swelling you go through to begin physical therapy and decrease the time it takes to resume regular activity.
-There are many ways to stay on top of swelling post-surgery, let’s begin.
+Here you will learn why and how you should implement effective strategies to help reduce foot and ankle swelling after surgery.

 Why Should You Attempt to Decrease Swelling After Surgery?